codebar/tutorials/coaches/lesson-guide.md

 - A web browser
 - A text editor
-- Able to read and write html syntax
+- Able to read and write HTML syntax
 - Able to read and write a simple CSS rule

 ### Learning goals

 - Some understanding of how to use HTML to structure content in a document
+- Know what the `header` and `footer` elements are for
 - Understand floats
 - Some understanding of the following position values:
   - `static`